PopularQueer ScreensTV Shows

 Image Courtesy of Netflix

 Another character whose storyline really shone this season was Luka’s.
 Yes, our resident gay has some major development in this new installment of the show and we loved every bit of it, even if half the time we wanted to punch him and the other half we were worried sick about him.
-Luka was one of the characters that we weren’t sure if he would be back after the end of the last season, so when we saw him pop-up on our screens we immediately smiled and thanked the queer gods for gifting us with his sassy presence once again.
+Luka was one of the characters that we weren’t sure would be back after the end of the last season, so when we saw him pop up on our screens we immediately smiled and thanked the queer gods for gifting us with his sassy presence once again.

 In Rebelde Season 2 Luka has to learn to live with the consequences of his actions in more than one way.
 Now without any type of financial support from his millionaire father Marcelo Colucci (Leonardo de Lozanne), Luka quickly finds a way to make easy money with the help of Okane.
 Again, we’re not going to spoil anything, but we really wanted to punch him (and Okane) for this.
 Yes, the peculiar situation brought them closer, which helped with their relationship and all that, but come on! *inaudible groans of frustration*